macintyrelab/CNpare/README.md

 -   copy number – `segVal`
 -   sample identifier – `sample`

+Alternatively, a `QDNAseqCopyNumbers` object can be also used as input.

 The segmented profile used as input needs to be transformed to bin-level copy number profiles.
 This can be done using `getCNbins()`.
-A `QDNAseqCopyNumbers` object can be also used as input.
+Genomic positions of bins can be obtained using `getBinsStartsEnds()`.

-This package includes `CellModels_ASCAT.RData`, a data frame with copy-number profiles of 1,417 human cancer cell lines from the Cancer Cell Line Encyclopaedia (CCLE) and Genomics of Drug Sensitivity in cancer (GDSC), which has been generated with ASCAT.
-This dataset must be also be transformed to bin-level copy numbers.
+This package includes `CellModels_ASCAT.RData`, a dataframe with copy-number profiles of 1,417 human cancer cell lines from the Cancer Cell Line Encyclopaedia (CCLE) and Genomics of Drug Sensitivity in cancer (GDSC), which has been generated with ASCAT.
+This dataset must be also be transformed to bin-level copy numbers before to use for comparisons.

 ### Compare two copy-number profiles

 The function `getSimilarities()` can be used to get all similarity metrics calculated by CNpare.
-These metrics are:
+This function needs at least two bin-level copy number profiles to compare.

+Four similarity metrics are computed for comparison by default, but the user can select to compute only one by modifying the `method` parameter as follows:

--   Pearson correlation
+-   Pearson correlation – `method=pearson`
--   Manhattan distance
+-   Manhattan distance – `method=manhattan`
--   Euclidean distance
+-   Euclidean distance – `method=euclidean`
--   Cosine similarity
+-   Cosine similarity – `method=cosine`

 ### Compute the % genome differences